 Opportunities for the self-employed

 The opportunities for self-employed individuals are multifaceted and can be put down to growth potential in emerging markets and sectors and the impact of emerging technologies.
-According to the ONS, the UK has seen a large rise in the number of self-employed workers, of approximately 4.2 million individuals, which is a hefty 13% of the workforce 7 .
-This suggests that the freelance landscape is robust and diverse, with opportunities spanning across various sectors like construction, professional services, and healthcare.
+According to the ONS, the UK has seen a large rise in the number of self-employed workers - approximately 4.33 million individuals, which is a hefty 13% of the workforce.
+This suggests that the freelance landscape is robust and diverse, with opportunities spanning across various sectors like construction, professional services and healthcare.

 A breakdown of sex by location

-We looked at data 2021 census to find out insights into how the sexes are represented among self-employed or freelance individuals without employees across upper-tier local authority districts in England & Wales.
+We looked at data from the 2021 census to find out insights into how the different sexes are represented among self-employed or freelance individuals without employees across upper-tier local authority districts in England & Wales.
 Notably, the data reveals a significant difference among self-employed individuals.
-In some areas, such as Luton, there is a clear male dominance among the self-employed population with percentages ranging from 79% male and 21% female.
-Barking and Dagenham and Havering follow closely with small percentages of 25% and 26% self-employed females, respectively.
+In some areas, such as Luton, there is a clear male dominance among the self-employed population, with percentages ranging from 79% male and 21% female.
+Barking and Dagenham and Havering follow closely, with small percentages of 25% and 26% self-employed females, respectively.

-These variations in highlight the factors influencing self-employment participation may differ between regions.
-For example, it's not surprising that London boroughs are more equal as it has a more diverse mix of industries.
+These variations suggest that the factors influencing self-employment participation may differ between regions.
+For example, its not surprising that London boroughs are more equal as the city has a more diverse mix of industries.
 Plus, it benefits from a robust entrepreneurial ecosystem like stronger support networks, mentorship programmes and business communities, along with a likelihood for easier access to resources.

 Best places in the UK to be self-employed